GitPaulo/dotfiles/README.md

 ```

 *If using WSL make sure opening terminal as login shell \
-*Tested on Debian based distros
+*for Debian based distros only